Laulajatar/my-oblivion-mods/README.md

 ## Get rid of small Souls

 This mod allows you to remove souls from soul gems.
 Right clicking on any soul gem in your inventory opens a container.
 Drop the soul gems you want to empty in there, close your inventory and wait a moment.
 You will recieve empty soul gems.

 **This mod has been released.**

+## Hudless Screenshot Key

+Remove interface, take screenshot, put interface back, with one keypress.

+**This mod has been released.**